jeremymouton/tumblr-feed-parser/README.md

 - Dropbox to Tumblr [recipe](https://ifttt.com/recipes/90662)
 - Evernote to Tumblr [recipe](https://ifttt.com/recipes/90663)
 - Create an RSS recipe to publish your Twitter and Github feeds to Tumblr.
+- To publish Spotify tracks, checkout the Sharing options within the Spotify app, you can post audio tracks to Tumblr (much better than Last.fm integration).

 ### TODO: ###
 - Code syntax hightlighting for Github Gists.